tkem/cachetools/docs/index.rst

    mutable mapping type, including plain :class:`dict` and :class:`weakref.WeakValueDictionary`.

-   `key` specifies a functions that will be called with the same positional and keyword arguments as the wrapped function itself, and which has to return a suitable cache key.
+   `key` specifies a function that will be called with the same positional and keyword arguments as the wrapped function itself, and which has to return a suitable cache key.
 Since caches are mappings, the object returned by `key` must be hashable.
 The